 “With simple models we can’t claim that S is similar to M, because it isn’t.
 Instead, the argument goes like this: “There is a set of models that share a common set of features.
 Any model that has these features exhibits behaviour B. If we make an observation, O, that resembles B, one way to explain it is to show that the system, S, has the set of features sufficient to produce B.”

 For this kind of argument, adding more features doesn’t help.
-Making the model more realistic doesn’t make the model more reliable; it only obscures the difference between the essential features that cause O and the incidental features that are particular to S. The features and are sufficient to produce the behaviour.
-Adding more detail, like features and z, might make the model more realistic, but that realism adds no explanatory power.
+Making the model more realistic doesn’t make the model more reliable; it only obscures the difference between the essential features that cause O and the incidental features that are particular to S. The features x and y are sufficient to produce the behaviour.
+Adding more detail, like features w and z, might make the model more realistic, but that realism adds no explanatory power.

 Scientific Realism